Browns have the NFL’s youngest roster, by far

 The youth movement in Cleveland is afoot.

 According to data distributed by the NFL today, the average age of the Browns’ 53-man Week One roster was 24.17 years.
 That makes Cleveland by far the youngest roster in the NFL.
-The next-youngest roster is nearly a year per player younger: The Rams are the second-youngest team with an average age of 25.11 years.
+The next-youngest roster is nearly a year per player older: The Rams are the second-youngest team with an average age of 25.11 years.

 When the new brain trust took over in Cleveland a year and a half ago, getting younger was a major part of the plan.
 And the youth movement shows no sign of slowing down, as the Browns have two first-round draft picks in 2018 (their own and Houston’s), as well as three second-round picks (their own, Houston’s and Philadelphia’s).